Department of Anthropology

 Prof. Brennan is also the author of What’s Love Got to Do with It?
 Transnational Desires and Sex Tourism in the Dominican Republic that explores how Dominican women strategically use the sex sector to meet tourists, feign love, and legally migrate off the island through marriage.
 She is working on a new updated edition of the book.
 Today’s clientele are primarily African-American men, many of whom plan their vacation with their fraternity brothers.
 They — and the women they spend money on — must now contend with an increased police presence.
 Living in an anti-trafficking era means that anyone profiled as selling or buying sex risks policing and ”rescue.”
 This research with women who choose to sell sex, and keep all their earnings without interference from any intermediaries, stands as a powerful critique of the conflation of all sex work as trafficking.
 Their sex work isn’t coerced, but their rescues are.

 In 2018-19 she was in residence as a Member of the Institute for Advanced Study in Princeton where I am writing Undocumented.
 Her research also has been supported by the Woodrow Wilson International Center for Scholars, the Harry Frank Guggenheim Foundation, the American Association of University Women, and the Fulbright Program.
-Her teaching has been recognized by the Georgetown College Dean’s Award for Excellence in Teaching, an Outstanding Community-Based Learning Course Award, and an Outstanding Faculty Instruction Award.
+Her teaching has been recognized by the Georgetown University College of Arts & Sciences Dean’s Award for Excellence in Teaching, an Outstanding Community-Based Learning Course Award, and an Outstanding Faculty Instruction Award.
 She is also am an Advisor for the Best Practices Policy Project, and have been a board member of Different Avenues, and HIPS — organizations that work to protect the rights of people who engage in the sex sector.
 She founded the Trafficking Survivor Leadership Training Fund to which all royalties from Life Interrupted: Trafficking into Forced Labor in the United States (new window) are donated.

 Yale University – Ph.D.